 With the Santa Catalina Mountains as a spectacular backdrop, East Lawn Palms Mortuary and East Lawn Palms Cemetery have served Tucson families for decades.

-The cemetery was established in 1948 and in addition to its stunning views, East Lawn Palms is surprisingly verdant considering the dry Arizona desert climate.
+The cemetery was established in 1948 and is surprisingly verdant among the Arizona desert.
 The gardens are modern and manicured, with many burial options available for families.

-The funeral home opened in 1980 on the grounds of the cemetery and has a non-denominational chapel with a huge floor-to-ceiling window so guests don’t have to miss out on the amazing mountain views.
+The funeral home opened in 1980 and has a non-denominational chapel with a huge floor-to-ceiling window so guests don’t miss out on the amazing views.
 A full-service, state-of-the-art facility, the funeral home is designed to meet every family’s funeral and cremation needs.

 Working together, the sister locations allow you to conveniently take care of all your funeral, cremation and burial needs.

 The first thing visitors often notice about East Lawn Palm Mortuary is its unique door at the main entrance.
 The large, hand-carved wooden double door is quintessentially Tucson—and the gateway to our warm and inviting state-of-the-art funeral home facility, which we remodeled in 2016.

 Whether you want a small gathering or large, extravagant celebration, our funeral home can accommodate services of all types and sizes.
 In addition to our chapel, we have smaller rooms for visitations and intimate gatherings and a reception room for hosting catered events after a service in the funeral home or cemetery.